hl7au/au-fhir-ps/input/pagecontent/general-guidance.md

 * Optional sections are Advance Directives, Functional Status, History of Pregnancy, Plan of Care, Alerts, History of Past Problems, Patient Story, Social History, and Vital Signs
 * Undefined sections are "additional" sections not defined by the AU PS Composition

-See the description of each section in IPS [Sections description](https://build.fhir.org/ig/HL7/fhir-ips/Structure-of-the-International-Patient-Summary.html#sections-description).
+See the description of each defined section in IPS [Sections description](https://build.fhir.org/ig/HL7/fhir-ips/Structure-of-the-International-Patient-Summary.html#sections-description).

 ### Profiling Approach
 AU PS profiles will by design:
 * ensure resource compliance with AU Core and IPS
 * support additional requirements agreed as necessary to support patient summaries in an Australian healthcare context
-* support varied stakeholder needs and use of AU Patient Summary artefacts e.g. government policy, implementers, tooling developers, testers, IG authors/maintainers etc.
+* support varied stakeholder needs and use of AU PS artefacts e.g. government policy, implementers, tooling developers, testers, IG authors/maintainers etc.

 AU PS profiles:
 * are based on the AU Core profile (where it exists)